NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 Once the contract is deployed, we can call our contract methods on `hardhatToken`.
 Here we get the balance of the owner account by calling the contract's `balanceOf()` method.

 Recall that the account that deploys the token gets its entire supply.
-By default, `ContractFactory` and `Contract` instances are connected to the first signer.
+By default, `Contract` instances are connected to the first signer.
 This means that the account in the `owner` variable executed the deployment, and `balanceOf()` should return the entire supply amount.

 ```js
 expect(await hardhatToken.totalSupply()).to.equal(ownerBalance);